bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am Bowen Li, Data Scientist at Vpon and a hybird of researcher/engineer, enjoying breaking down business/engineering problems and finding solutions with real-world datasets.
+I am Bowen Li, a data scientist and hybird of researcher/engineer, enjoying breaking down business/engineering problems and finding solutions with real-world datasets.
 My work is to extract data-driven insights and build machine learning-based data products.

+I just left Vpon as Staff Data Scientist.
 The best email address to contact me is bowen0701 at gmail.com.

 ## Research Interests